Yam306/GlobalDLOfficial/README.md

 # GlobalDL
 A Global Media Downloader Supporting All Sites Supported Explicitly by YT-DL and More!

+# Uses of GlobalDL
+- GlobalDL is a very versatile media downloader
+- GlobalDL can be used to effectivley download video/audio from ANY site supported by YT-DL officially [https://ytdl-org.github.io/youtube-dl/supportedsites.html]
+- However GlobalDL can also download media from any site on the internet that has HTML, including downloading IMAGES [which yt-dl by itself cannot do]
+- GlobalDL uses the HTML to download realtive filetypes and HTML headers from the target site
+- Although GlobalDL can be used to download from almost any site ONLY USE IT ON SITES THAT PERMIT YOU TO DOWNLOAD FROM THEM
+- This software [GlobalDL] is NOT to be used for malicious or illegal intent
+- This software [GlobalDL] is NOT to be used for downloading illegal content
+- This software [GlobalDL] is to ONLY be used under U.S. and international law

 # Required Pre-requisites:
 - FFMPEG: https://ffmpeg.org/
 - YT-DLP: https://github.com/yt-dlp/yt-dlp | pip install -U yt-dlp